GaikwadChinmay/EDA-Case-Study-Bank-Loans/README.md

         Few features have been derived for analytical purpose.

 The Notebook:
    Jupyter Notebook focusses on:

-         - Data Loading
+         Data Loading
-         - Data merging
+         Data merging
-         - Data validation and cleansing
+         Data validation and cleansing
-         - Data processing
+         Data processing
-         - Data Visualization
+         Data Visualization
         The Notebook is placed at: https://github.com/GaikwadChinmay/EDA-Case-Study-Bank-Loans/blob/main/Credit_EDA_Case_Study_Final_Notebook.ipynb

 Data Visualization:
    Data is visualized with:

-         - Univariate analysis
+        Univariate analysis
-         - Bi-variate analysis
+        Bi-variate analysis
-         - Multi-variate analysis
+        Multi-variate analysis

-        Data visualization is done with the help of
+   Data visualization is done with the help of:

-         - pyplot from matplotlib
+    pyplot from matplotlib
-         - Seaborn
+    Seaborn

 Conclusion:
         A report containing the visual summaries and the inferences from the graphs has been placed at : https://github.com/GaikwadChinmay/EDA-Case-Study-Bank-Loans/blob/main/Case%20Study%20Final%20Report.pdf